MileHacker Logo

 Important Contacts

-Non-Police Emergency line (Plymouth): 508-830-4218 (or search for specific town's police).
+Non-Emergency Police (Plymouth): 508-830-4218 (or search for specific town's police).

 International Support

-International visitors: know the location and contact for your country's embassy or consulate (typically in Boston or New York City).
+International visitors: know the location and contact information for your country's embassy or consulate (typically in Boston or New York City).
 Keep these numbers handy.

 Safety Insight